nairanujit3/ChATnCHOOSE/README.md

 ## Methodology

-CHATnCHOOSE uses a tool-based agent workflow powered by LangGraph and LangChain.
+PriceWise uses a tool-based agent workflow powered by LangGraph and LangChain.
 The process is as follows:

 User Query: The user asks for a product price comparison.